The Public Competition Enforcement Review: Argentina

 According to the Antitrust Law, certain transactions are deemed to be economic concentrations when they result in the assumption of control of one or more companies by means of any of the following acts:

 - transfer of businesses;

 - acquisition of shares or equity interests, any interest thereto, convertible debt securities or securities that grant the acquirer control of, or a substantial influence over, the issuer; and

 - any other agreement or act through which assets of a company are transferred to a person or economic group, or which gives decision-making control over the ordinary or extraordinary management decisions of a company.

 Those economic concentrations require approval if the aggregate volume of business of the companies involved in the transaction exceeds 100 million adjustable units in Argentina.
-Please note that all the amounts set out by the new Antitrust Law will now be fixed in adjustable units, which will be adjusted on an annual basis.
-The initial value has been set at 1 adjustable units = 20 Argentine pesos, but at the time of writing, the relevant authority has already updated this unit twice.
-The current value is 40.61 Argentine pesos, and it is expected to be updated during the following year.
+Please note that all the amounts set out by the Antitrust Law will now be fixed in adjustable units, which will be adjusted on an annual basis.
+The current value is 55.29 Argentine pesos according to Resolution No. 151/2021 issued by the Secretary of Domestic Trade on 22 February 2021.
 The volume of business is defined as the combined gross sales of products or services of the target and the buyer during the preceding fiscal year arising from their ordinary businesses, net of discount sales, value added tax and other taxes directly related to the volume of business.

 Economic concentrations that fall within this definition must be mandatorily notified to the Antitrust Commission for clearance.
 The Antitrust Commission has published the Guidelines for Concept of Merger Notification for public consultation, in which the Commission introduced the economic concentration and control concept, with the purpose of clarifying what type of operations between economic agents constitutes mergers that are notifiable and fall under the provisions of the Antitrust Law.